WinglessWheel/Automated-Music-System-for-Retail/README.md

 ## Bugs / issues
 - General:
 	- Sometimes doesn't start music automatically.
 Solved by reopening a few times.
+		- This might be because the DAC doesn't always turn on when opening patch.
+Tried to solve this with delayed bang when opening patch.

 - Date and time:
 	- Sunday represented as "0" (zero), not as 7.